MichaelCurrin/github-reporting-py/README.md

 ### Reporting

-The aim of this project is to fetch stats about Github repos of interest and to generate text or CSV reports, using input parameters.
+The aim of this project is to fetch stats about Github repos of interest and generate reports.

-The GraphQL API is used to get this data at scale, which makes reporting on a large Github organization easy.

-Many of the reports in this project can do a single request to get data that otherwise take 100 or more requests to the REST API.
-Additionally, some of the report script in this project have pagination built into get data beyond the first page.
+The GraphQL API is used to get this data at scale, which enables quick reporting on a even large Github organization or user account with many repos.
+This project's reports generally fetch data in a single request that otherwise take 100 or more requests to the REST API.
+Additionally, some of the report script in this project have pagination built in, to get data beyond the first page.

+The response data is parsed and then printed on the screen or written to CSV reports.

+Here is an outline of the report scripts available in this project, with links to them in usage document.

 - [Demos reports](/docs/usage.md#demo-reports) - A few simple scripts.
 - [Repo summary reports](/docs/usage.md#repo-summary-reports) - Get metadata about reports or counts of commits.
 - [Commit reports](/docs/usage.md#commit-reports) - Get the _git_ commit history across multiple repos and to see how your organization or team members contribute.

-See the [Commit reports]) section of the Usage doc to run reports.

-#### Repo summary reports

-See the  section of the Usage doc to run reports.

 ### Python-GraphQL Reference